Silk Road: The Five 'Stans of Central Asia

 Day 10 Khiva - Tashkent

 After a short drive to Urgench, we’ll take a morning flight to Tashkent, Uzbekistan’s vibrant capital which sat at the heart of the old Central Asian trading routes, gaining prominence under the Mongols and the Shabanids, before finally being absorbed by the expansionist policies of the Russian empire during the 19th century.
 Flattened by a devastating earthquake in the mid 1960s, the city was reinvented by the Kremlin to represent the very epitome of the socialist ideal.
 Today a prestigious working madrasah overlooks the sprawling Chorsu bazaar and nearby is the modern complex of the Khast Imam Mosque, which contains the oldest known copy of the Koran dating from 655.
-Tashkent is a colourful mixture of history and culture which we shall have a taste of today, including visiting the Museum of Fine Art to give an insight of regional decorative styles.
+Tashkent is a colourful mixture of history and modern culture which we shall have a taste of today by visiting the Tashkent subway famous for its beautiful metro stations, if time permits we will visit the Museum of Fine Art to give an insight of regional decorative styles.

 Day 11 Tashkent - Samarkand